bhagadepravin/knox-workshop/README.md

 7. Service A tries to read `hadoop-jwt` cookie and verifies with KnoxSSO public key
 8. If Service A is able to read `hadoop-jwt` cookie, then Service A says you are logged in

+* Troubleshooting

+a.
+Browser doesn’t redirect to KnoxSSO
+  -  Misconfiguration with Service A
+    -  Knox SSO is not configured for Service A
+      -  Missing/misconfigured jetty servlet

+b.
+No KnoxSSO login prompt
+-  Either Knox SSO is not running at that URL or there is an issue with Knox SSO
+-  Check Knox `gateway.log` and backend logs (like LDAP, Okta)

+c.
+KnoxSSO redirect to Service A failure

+-  Knox SSO has a few checks to make sure it is not an open redirect.
+    -  The `redirecting.jsp` page will say there is an error.
+-  Check `gateway.log` and it will have a message about configuring the whitelist
+-  Check that `gateway-site.xml` `gateway.dispatch.whitelist.services` contains `knoxauth`
+    -  BUG-114475 - Ambari <2.7.3, `knoxauth` is not set in `gateway.dispatch.whitelist.services`
+-  `gateway-site.xml` has `gateway.dispatch.whitelist` which is the default redirect whitelist config
+    -  KNOX-1577 details some issues with default whitelist and not escaping the `/` parameters
+    -  Requires `gateway.dispatch.whitelist.services` to be set correctly
+-  `knoxsso.redirect.whitelist.regex` is a topology level config that overrides the redirect whitelist setting in `gateway-site.xml`
+    -  `knoxsso.redirect.whitelist.regex` is set in the KnoxSSO topology

+If you think you set the whitelist correctly and its still not working, checking Knox `gateway.log` since there will be a message about the host it tried to redirect to and the whitelist that didn’t match.
+This should give clues as to what the problem is.

+d.
+Service A can't read the `hadoop-jwt` cookie

+-  Cookie could be set to secure but Service A is not secure (not HTTPS)
+    -  `knoxsso.cookie.secure.only` in KnoxSSO topology
+-  The cookie could have the wrong domain.
+    -  Browser will not present the cookie to Service A if the domain doesn’t match
+  -  Both Knox and Service A need to share a common part of the domain
+    -  `knoxsso.cookie.domain.suffix` in KnoxSSO topology
+-  Service A is looking for a different cookie name than `hadoop-jwt` Either of the following:
+Configure Service A to look for `hadoop-jwt` cookie `knoxsso.cookie.name` in KnoxSSO topology
+Service A can’t verify the `hadoop-jwt` cookie check the public key configured in Service A matches the Knox SSO public key expected Check the logs for Service A about not able to verify cookie

+In most cases, if any of the above are a problem, you will end up in an “endless” redirect loop since Service A will not think you are authenticated but Knox SSO is working and sending you back to Service A